 Church activities and activities of church members in the use of facilities take priority and are on a first come, first served basis.
-Room reservations are requested through the church office manager and are posted to a monthly calendar that is available electronically.
+Room reservations are requested through the church office manager and are posted to a monthly calendar that is posted in the church office and available electronically through the website.